Forensic statistics

-Random Match Probability
+Random match probability

-Random match probabilities (RMP) are used to estimate and express the rarity of a DNA profile.
+Random match possibilities (RMP) are used to estimate and express the rarity of a DNA profile.
 RMP can be defined as the probability that someone else in the population, chosen at random, would have the same genotype as the genotype of the contributor of the forensic evidence.
 RMP is calculated using the genotype frequencies at all the loci, or how common or rare the alleles of a genotype are.
 The genotype frequencies are multiplied across all loci, using the product rule, to calculate the RMP.
 This statistic gives weight to the evidence either for or against a particular suspect being a contributor to the DNA mixture sample.

 RMP can only be used as a statistic to describe the DNA profile if it is from a single source or if the analyst is able to differentiate between the peaks on the electropherogram from the major and minor contributors of a mixture.
 Since the interpretation of DNA mixtures with more than two contributors is very difficult for analysts to do without computer software, RMP becomes difficult to calculate with a mixture of more than two people.
 If the major and minor contributor peaks can not be differentiated, there are other statistical methods that may be used.

 If the DNA mixture contains a ratio of 4:1 of major to minor contributors, a modified random match probability (mRMP) may be able to be used as a statistical tool.
 For calculation of mRMP, the analyst must first deduce a major and minor contributor and their genotypes based on the peak heights given in the electropherogram.
 Computer software is often used in labs conducting DNA analysis in order to more accurately calculate the mRMP, since calculations for each of the most probable genotypes at each locus become tedious and inefficient for the analyst to do by hand.